Environmental Enforcement Act

 - the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act (WAPPRIITA).

-The EEA enhanced the fine regime under each act, adding tailored ranges of fines for different categories of offenders and introducing minimum fines and increased maximum fines for serious offences.
-In addition, the EEA introduced a common, stronger set of sentencing principles and enhanced the toolkit available to enforcement officers, including expanded use of compliance orders and a new public registry of corporate offenders.
+The EEA enhanced the fine regime under each act, adding tailored ranges of fines for different categories of offenders and introducing minimum fines and higher maximum fines for serious offences.
+In addition, the EEA introduced a common, strong set of sentencing principles and enhanced the toolkit available to enforcement officers, including expanded use of compliance orders and a new public registry of corporate offenders.

-The EEA also authorizes the establishment of a new enforcement tool –administrative monetary penalties (AMPs) – through the enactment of the Environmental Violations Administrative Monetary Penalties Act (EVAMPA).
-AMPs are civil penalties designed to create a financial disincentive to non-compliance and to provide an alternative to other enforcement measures, such as written warnings and prosecution, which may not be effective or appropriate in all situations.
+The EEA also established a new enforcement tool –administrative monetary penalties (AMPs) – through the enactment of the Environmental Violations Administrative Monetary Penalties Act (EVAMPA).
+AMPs are penalties designed to create a financial disincentive to non-compliance with designated legislative requirements and are an administrative alternative to other enforcement measures which may not be effective or available in all situations.

-The implementation of the EEA is taking place in stages.
+The implementation of the EEA has taken place in stages.

-- The remaining amendments to CEPA came into force.
+- The amendments related to the fine regime and sentencing provisions for CEPA came into force.

-- The Regulations Designating Regulatory Provisions for Purposes of Enforcement (Canadian Environmental Protection Act, 1999) came into force, designating provisions of regulations under CEPA which, if contravened, attract minimum fines and an increased range of fines following a conviction.
+- The Regulations Designating Regulatory Provisions for Purposes of Enforcement (Canadian Environmental Protection Act, 1999) came into force, designating provisions of regulations under CEPA which, if contravened and following a conviction, subject an offender to minimum fines and higher maximum fines.
 (For further details please refer to the CEPA Environmental Registry).

 - Date modified: